 I take issue with the live action remake trend entirely.
 It creates a world where production budgets go towards recycling — and potentially ruining — old, beloved concepts rather than creating new things.
 I also resent the implication that animated content is less appealing than live action, or that live action represents some sort of visual upgrade when in fact the opposite tends to be true.
 Animation imparts a level of beauty, fluidity, and vivid color to films that can rarely be achieved under the constraints of our physical world, even when CGI is thrown into the mix.
 It’s the closest thing we have to magic or interdimensional travel.
 But unfortunately in American culture, animation is not considered as broadly appealing as live action.
-Most mainstream American animation is geared towards children (though shows like Bojack Horseman, Rick & Morty, and The Midnight Gospel are working hard to change that — and profits therefore abound from the live-actioning and subsequent adultification of animated children’s media.
+Most mainstream American animation is geared towards children — though shows like Bojack Horseman, Rick & Morty, and The Midnight Gospel are working hard to change that — and profits therefore abound from the live-actioning and subsequent adultification of animated children’s media.

 So the live action A:TLA piece is already in production and there’s nothing I can do to stop it.
 I might as well try to maintain some positivity.
 Considering the quality of the source material, though, I can’t help but have high expectations, especially with regards to the casting.
 It’s imperative that the Netflix show avoid the mistakes that Shyamalan made with his disastrous 2010 live action film, so let’s take a deeper look at identity as a concept in the world of A:TLA and how best it can be translated into a live action form.